 The Boston Graduate School of Psychoanalysis was founded in 1973 as the Boston Center for Modern Psychoanalytic Studies by a group of psychoanalysts who introduced modern psychoanalytic training to New England.
 The school became degree granting in 1994, awarding the M.A. in Psychoanalysis, and was renamed the Boston Graduate School of Psychoanalysis.
-BGSP has grown and now offers a broad foundation in psychoanalytic theory, research and practice through its Master of Arts in Psychoanalysis, Master of Arts in Mental Health Counseling and the Doctor of Psychoanalysis (Psya.D.) programs and indepth training in modern psychoanalytic theory and practice through its Certificate in Psychoanalysis program.
-In addition, through its interdisciplinary programs in psychoanalysis and culture, BGSP offers the Master of Arts and the Doctor of Psychoanalysis (Psya.D.) in Psychoanalysis and Culture.
-BGSP also offers the Master of Arts in Psychoanalysis program at the NYGSP campus in New York City.
+BGSP has grown and now offers a broad foundation in psychoanalytic theory, research and practice through its Master of Arts in Psychoanalysis, Master of Arts in Mental Health Counseling and the Doctor of Psychoanalysis (Psya.D.) programs and in-depth training in modern psychoanalytic theory and practice through its Certificate in Psychoanalysis program.
+In addition, through its interdisciplinary programs in psychoanalysis and culture, BGSP offers the Master of Arts and the Doctor of Psychoanalysis (Psya.D.) in Psychoanalysis, Society, and Culture.
+BGSP also offers the Master of Arts in Psychoanalysis program at the NYGSP campus in New York City, as well as the Master of Arts in Psychoanalysis and Master of Arts in Mental Health Counseling programs at the BGSP-NJ campus located in Livingston, NJ.
 The School also sponsors community and continuing education events including conferences, seminar series, workshops, and elective courses including the One Year Program, an organized two semester program introducing participants from a variety of backgrounds to modern psychoanalytic theory and technique.
 Low-cost psychoanalysis and psychoanalytically oriented therapy are available to the community at the School's Therapy Center in Brookline, Massachusetts.